 2.4 Proximate analysis

-Proximate analysis of the samples (moisture content, ash content, crude lipid, crude fibre and crude protein and carbohydrate) was determined according to the standard method as recommended by the Association of Official Analytical Chemist (AOAC, 2023).
+Proximate analysis of the samples (moisture content, ash content, crude lipid, crude fibre , crude protein and carbohydrate) was determined according to the standard method as recommended by the Association of Official Analytical Chemists (AOAC, 2023).

 2.4.1.
 Determination of Moisture Content